evansd/whitenoise/docs/django.rst

 Why do I get "ValueError: Missing staticfiles manifest entry for ..."?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-If you are seeing this error that you means you are referencing a static file in your templates (using something like ``{% static "foo" %}`` which doesn't exist, or at least isn't where Django expects it to be.
+If you are seeing this error that means you are referencing a static file in your templates (using something like ``{% static "foo" %}`` which doesn't exist, or at least isn't where Django expects it to be.
 If you don't understand why Django can't find the file you can use